What's a cashier's check and how do you use it?

 Say you find your dream car, take it for a spin and are soon ready to buy.
 You reach for a personal check, but the seller kindly asks for guaranteed funds, such as a cashier’s check.

-Before you whisper to Siri "What’s a cashier’s check?" you can get up to speed on the how’s, why’s and how-to-buy’s of this handy money transfer option right here.
+So stop wondering, "What’s a cashier’s check?"
+You can get up to speed on the hows, whys and how-to-buys of this handy money transfer option right here.

 This is why cashier’s checks are sometimes preferred for large purchases.
 If you rent a new apartment, the landlord might ask for a deposit in the form of a cashier’s check.
 Making a down payment on a home may also call for a cashier’s check.
 And, naturally, a seller who’s getting ready to hand you some car keys may request a cashier’s check so there’s no risk of anything bouncing after you’ve driven away.

 The teller will check that you have the funds to cover the amount.
-If you have a checking account at the bank, the amount you need for the cashier’s check will either be taken out of your account or "frozen."
-If you don’t have an account at the bank, just bring the cash needed to cover the amount of the check.
+If you have a checking account at the bank, the amount you need for the cashier’s check will be taken out of your account.1 If you don’t have an account at the bank, just bring the cash needed to cover the amount of the check.

 The bank will then give you a cashier’s check with the name of the bank, the person or business you’re paying, and the amount printed on it.